-Durcal, born Maria de los Angeles de las Heras Ortiz, became a star with a string of films in the 1960s and start of the 1970s, such as "Song of Youth" and "The Most Beautiful."
+Born Maria de los Angeles de las Heras Ortiz, Durcal became a star with a string of films in the 1960s and start of the 1970s, such as “Song of Youth” and “The Most Beautiful.”
+However, she made her big breakthrough in Latin America, and in particular Mexico, during the 1980s for her albums of Mexican folk-\ music known as ranchera.

-"I think I'm made of different stuff," Durcal told the Spanish Society of Authors, Composers and Publishers after learning she had cancer.
-"One thing you can say is that I'm not frightened of anything."
+“I think I’m made of different stuff,” Durcal told the Spanish Society of Authors, Composers and Publishers after learning she had cancer five years ago.
+“One thing you can say is that I’m not frightened of anything.”